Supplier account management: what are the impacts on cash flow?

 Working capital = Current assets - Short-term debts

-• The third is slightly more detailed:
+The third is a bit more detailed:

 These different calculations will lead to three possible interpretations depending on the result obtained.

-Inventory volume
+Stock volume

 Why is managing accounts payable important for the financial health of the company?